pipesjs/core/README.md

 The spec is still evolving but has reached a fairly stable stage with a [reference implementation](https://github.com/whatwg/streams/tree/master/reference-implementation) as well.
 The API has almost been finalized and `Stream`s are coming to the web very soon!

-The `core` module is designed to be extremely lightweight and barebones, tbe minified and gzipped build is just `4 kb`.
+The `core` module is designed to be extremely lightweight and barebones, the minified and gzipped build is just `4 kb`.

 At it's core, the API exposes three major components: